conjure-cp/conjure/docs/demonstrations.rst

     conjure solve -ac --number-of-solutions=all gce1.essence

-However, this finds only one solution.
+However, this finds only one solution!

-The solver finds one solution that minimises ``|C|``.
-This minimisation is performed over all possible solutions.
+The solver finds one solution that minimises ``|C|``; this minimisation is performed globally over all possible solutions.
-This is acceptable if G is given, but this clashes with our goal to generate *all* connected graphs.
+This is what we intended when G was given, but is not what we want if our goal is to generate *all* connected graphs.
+We want to minimise C for each choice of G, producing one solution for each G.
-Currently there is no way to tell Conjure that minimisation should be restricted to C, producing one solution for each G, rather than C and G together.
+Currently there is no way to tell Conjure that minimisation should be restricted to the decision variable C.

-We now have several models that determine whether a graph is connected.
-Checking whether there is a nontrivial connected component seems to be the best model, but it doesn't always work in our setting of generating all connected graphs.
+Checking whether there is a nontrivial connected component seems to be the most efficient model for graph connectivity, but it doesn't work in the setting of generating all connected graphs.
 We therefore need to choose one of the other models to start with, say the iterated adjacency matrix representation.

 We now use this model of connectivity to enumerate the labelled connected graphs over the vertices ``{1,2,3,4}``.
+Previously we checked connectivity of a given graph G.
-Instead of expecting the graph G to be given, we ask the solver to find G, specifying that it be connected.
+We now instead ask the solver to find G, specifying that it be connected.
 We do this by asking for the same adjacency matrix ``reach`` as before, but in addition asking for the graph G.
-We also hardcode n, so no parameter file is needed.
+We also hardcode n, so no parameter file is needed, and add the condition that previously determined the value of the ``connected`` decision variable as a constraint.

 .. code-block:: essence